Hemofektik/ExtractMVfromHEVC/README.md

-# Extracting motion vectors from HEVC using HM
+# Extracting motion vectors from HEVC